saralakani/saralakani.github.io/_posts/2020-12-04-RAN-LSTM-post1.md

 | rsrq | 0.786645 | 1.000000 | 0.849339
 | wbcqi | 0.807675 | 0.849339 | 1.000000

 Method _info()_ tells us that all the three features above are integer valuse and we have 6532 rows.
-Method _describe()_ can give insight if the data characteristics as well as checking if data is erroneous, like if you see the min and max values are not reasonable.
+Method _describe()_ can give insight of the data characteristics as well as checking if data is erroneous, like if you see the min and max values are not reasonable.

 Visualization also helps to have a better understanding of the feature behavior.